shooyaaa/typescript-watcher/README.md

  1. port : A http server will serve your static files running at this port
  2. src : The directory where your typescript files is, fswatch will watch it
  3. bin : The root of static files
  4. compile : Typescript output directory
+ 5. root : project root that have tsconfig.json
 # Run
   node watch.js